-During the first quarter of 2022, we entered into a joint venture, which ownstwo ALFs, for a \$3.2 million cash contribution, representing 52.4% of the outstanding equity of the joint venture.
-Concurrent with entering the joint venture, we soldone of the ALFs to the joint venture for \$7.7 million in net proceeds.
-The joint venture is a VIE and we have concluded that we are the primary beneficiary of this VIE based on a combination of the ability to direct the activities that most significantly impact the joint venture's economic performance and the rights to receive residual returns or the obligation to absorb losses arising from the joint venture.
+During the first quarter of 2022, we entered into a joint venture, which owns two ALFs, for a \$3.2 million cash contribution, representing 52.4% of the outstanding equity of the joint venture.
+We also sold the joint venture an ALF for \$7.7 million in net proceeds during the first quarter of 2022.
+The joint venture is a VIE, and we have concluded that we are the primary beneficiary of this VIE based on a combination of our ability to direct the activities that most significantly impact the joint venture's economic performance and our rights to receive residual returns or the obligation to absorb losses arising from the joint venture.
 Accordingly, this joint venture has been consolidated.
 Omega is not required to make any additional capital contributions to the joint venture, and it is expected to be funded from the ongoing operations of the underlying properties.
-As of March 31, 2022, this joint venture has \$25.6 million of total liabilities, which are included in our Consolidated Balance Sheets.
+As of June 30, 2022, this joint venture has \$25.4 million of total assets and \$19.6 million of total liabilities, which are included in our Consolidated Balance Sheets.
 As a result of consolidating the joint venture, in the first quarter of 2022, we recorded a \$2.9 million noncontrolling interest to reflect the contributions of the minority interest holder of the joint venture.
 No gain or loss was recognized on the initial consolidation of the VIE or upon the sale of the ALF to the joint venture.